-What might initially have appeared as a progressive principle of membership based on a civic conception, which could serve as a reference point for the evolving statehood and an opportunity for defining national identity by embracing the multiethnic reality, took an ambiguous turn after independence was achieved.
 There were attempts to abolish dual citizenship for people from other Yugoslavian successor states and only reluctantly was it eventually tolerated.
 Furthermore, some of those who did not apply or were not admitted as part of the Slovenian citizenry were deprived of their legal residence.
-At the same time, however, citizenship policy and supplementary or changed provisions on naturalisation throughout the period of statehood hitherto have functioned as instruments for regulating the status of immigrants and citizens of other Yugoslavian successor states whose status had not adequately been regulated in 1991.
+At the same time, however, citizenship policy and supplementary or changed provisions on naturalisation throughout the eighteen-years of statehood functioned as instruments for regulating the status of immigrants and citizens of other Yugoslavian successor states whose status had not adequately been regulated in 1991.
 In this process, the judiciary, in particular the Constitutional Court, played an important role.